 The “Back” is not a muscle.
 The “Back” is actually a group of muscles; three main muscles and several smaller muscles.
 The three main muscles are

-- The Trapezius, is the diamond shaped muscle located near the top of your back and it helps your neck and shoulder blades move
+- Your Trapezius is the diamond-shaped muscle located near the top of your back and it helps your neck and shoulder blades move

 - The Rhomboids, located in the center of the back and are used to squeeze the shoulder blades together.

 Best Back Exercises

 Deadlifts – The Super Star of The Best Back Exercises

 To set up: Stand in front of a barbell with your shins close to the bar.
 Place your feet shoulder-width apart.
 Then, grab the bar with your hands slightly wider than shoulder-width.
 While, keeping your arms straight, bend your legs and straighten your back.
 You want to position yourself as if you were doing a squat with the barbell at arm’s length in front of you.